Home About Listings Team Technology Testimonials Videos Blog City Guides New Homes Contact

 Simi Valley Real Estate Overview

 Simi Valley offers suburban living with mountain views at more accessible price points than northern Ventura County.
-Master-planned neighborhoods like Royal Oak and Sycamore Springs attract families seeking modern amenities.
+Master-planned neighborhoods like Wood Ranch and Big Sky attract families seeking modern amenities.
 The Simi Valley Unified School District is a major asset.
 Natural open space and parks define the community character.

 Why Buyers Move to Simi Valley